-During the course of writing my book and running this blog, I have occasionally asked the question of myself, “How much personal information should I share with readers?”
+During the course of writing RENDEZVOUS WITH RETIREMENT: A Guide to Getting Fiscally Fit and running this blog, I have occasionally asked the question of myself, “How much personal information should I share with readers?”

 During early drafts of my book, I spoke a little about the period preceding my divorce, but not in detail.

 A friend – that was aware of some of the steps I had taken in the face of financial difficulties – read an early draft and suggested I include more personal information as a way to engage readers a little more.

 Similar to early drafts of my book, during the course of running this site I haven’t really delved too deeply into personal information.
 However, that changes a little bit today.
 As you can see below, I am sharing the value of my – and wife’s – retirement portfolio.
 Why?
 There are basically three reasons I feel sharing this information is a good idea at this time.

 First, legitimacy.
 By legitimacy I am referring to the idea an individual that is writing about personal finance and retirement planning should be able to offer readers some insight into their own financial lives; some sort of ‘proof’ so to speak.
 Short of posting copies of my various annual statements, I figured this is a good way to share.
 Interestingly, when I was writing the book, a co-worker asked why should people trust me, what credentials do I have?

 As I note in the book, I will say again, I do not possess (or desire) any finance related credentials.
 While I took some finance related classes during the pursuit of my undergraduate degree and MBA, most of my personal finance education is a result of reading books, newspapers, magazines, websites, my own experiences, and talking with some savvy friends.